Danko-Lab/clipnet/README.md

 We encode sequences using a "two-hot" encoding.
 That is, we encoded each individual nucleotide at a given position using a one-hot encoding scheme, then represented the unphased diploid sequence as the sum of the two one-hot encoded nucleotides at each position.
 The sequence "AYCR" (= A(C/T)C(A/G)), for example, would be encoded as: `[[2, 0, 0, 0], [0, 1, 0, 1], [0, 2, 0, 0], [1, 0, 1, 0]]`.

+### Colab examples

+Google Colab examples for analyzing and applying CLIPNET are available through the following links:

+- [Basic tutorial](https://colab.research.google.com/drive/1ojhoKC5IjHjjxltZdAktSkuNFU0Wvjce?usp=sharing) illustrating how to generate predictions and attributions with the models.
+- Variant effect prediction and interpretation (TODO)
+- MPRA optimization/design (TODO)

 ### Command line interface

 CLIPNET can be accessed via a CLI: